RedonAlla/RA.Utilities/Api/RA.Utilities.OpenApi/README.md

 ### `ResponsesDocumentTransformer`

 This transformer automatically adds standardized OpenAPI responses for common HTTP status codes like `400`, `404`, `409`, and `500`.
 It uses the response models from `RA.Utilities.Api.Results` to generate the schema for these error responses.
-It is registered via the `AddResponsesDocumentTransformer()` extension method.

 **What it does:**